oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   key.
 - node_template_name: represents a valid name of a node template definition within the same substituting service template
+- selectable_node_template_name: represents a valid name of a selectable node template definition within the same substituting service template
 - node_template_requirement_name: represents a valid name of a requirement definition within the \<node_template_name\> declared in this mapping.